Anety5/IOA13/README.md

-# Idea Optimizer AI
+# IOAI Studio

-**Idea Optimizer AI** is a powerful, all-in-one web application that leverages the full suite of Google's Gemini AI models to provide a seamless and intuitive creative experience.
+**IOAI Studio** is a powerful, all-in-one web application that leverages the full suite of Google's Gemini AI models to provide a seamless and intuitive creative experience.
 As a fully client-side application with **no build process**, it runs directly in any modern web browser and can be deployed to any static hosting service in seconds.

 This application serves not only as a powerful productivity tool but also as a live, interactive reference implementation for the Gemini API.

 ## Features

 -   **✍️ Optimizer**: Optimize, summarize, and proofread text with fine-grained controls for creativity and complexity.
+-   **💡 Project Studio**: A flexible workspace to upload documents and images, then summarize, modify, or brainstorm with AI assistance.
 -   **🌐 AI Translator**: Translate text between numerous languages with auto-detection and text-to-speech capabilities.
 -   **💬 AI Chat**: Engage in advanced conversations with options for deep reasoning ("Thinking Mode") and up-to-date information via Google Search grounding.
--   **🖼️ Image Studio**: Generate, edit, and analyze images using powerful text prompts.
+-   **🖼️ Image Studio**: Generate, edit, and analyze images using powerful text prompts and artistic style presets.
 -   **🎙️ Live Conversation**: Have a natural, real-time voice chat with the AI, including the ability to discuss uploaded images.
 -   **📁 My Projects**: Save and organize all your work—text, chats, images, and translations—directly in your browser's local storage.
 -   **👨‍💻 Live API Reference**: A unique educational feature.
 Click the **</>** icon in any view to see the exact, dynamic Gemini API code used for that specific task.
 This turns the app into a hybrid tool and a live learning resource.